A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 \paragraph{Notations.} We denote by $\bT := \bR/\bZ$ the $1$-periodic interval, in other words $\bT = [0,1]$ with periodic boundary conditions.

-Recall that $\Omega$ refers to a connected open and bounded domain.
-Subregions are denoted $S \subset \Omega$, are also referred to as \emph{shapes}, and are assumed measurable.
-The characteristic function $\chi_S$ is regarded as an element of $\cX :=L^1(\Omega,\{0,1\})$.
-We say that $S\subset \Omega$ is a \emph{simple shape} if it is homeomorphic to a ball and has a rectifiable boundary, and in this case we denote by $\cC_S \in \Lip(\bT,\Omega)$ an arbitrary counter-clockwise parametrization of $\partial S$.
+Recall that $\Omega$ refers to a simply connected open and bounded domain.
+Subregions are denoted $S \subset \Omega$, are referred to as \emph{shapes}, and are assumed to be measurable.
+The characteristic function $\chi_S$ of a shape $S$ is regarded as an element of $\cX :=L^1(\Omega,\{0,1\})$.
+The distance between two shapes is defined as $\|\chi_S - \chi_\gS\|_1$, i.e.\ the area of their symmetric difference.
+We say that a shape $S$ is \emph{simple} if it is homeomorphic to a ball and has a rectifiable boundary, and in this case we denote by $\cC_S \in \Lip(\bT,\Omega)$ an arbitrary counter-clockwise parametrization of $\partial S$.
+We also fix $\cM \in C^1(\overline \Omega, S_2^{++})$ and denote by $\cR$ the associated Riemannian metric, see~\cref{eq_RiemannMetric}.